test-it

 Multi-project test aggregator for Rust and Node workspaces.
 Runs unit, integration, and external tests across project groups, boots Docker Compose scopes, merges LCOV coverage, diffs changed files against git, and produces terminal plus HTML reports.

-review-it is a companion CLI that runs changed-file code review only — same test.yaml, no tests, Docker, Vitest, or coverage.
+review-it is a companion CLI that runs changed-file code review only — uses review.yaml (or legacy test.yaml), no tests, Docker, Vitest, or coverage.
 See Two tools: test-it vs review-it.

 Table of contents